 5.1.
 Step 1: Determine the Market Structure

-This is the most critical filter.
-The Fair Value Gap is only a high-probability signal if it respects the current trend.
-Before looking for a gap, you must first identify the main Higher Timeframe (HTF) trend.
-Is the market bullish (making higher highs and lows) or bearish (lower lows and highs)?
+This is your primary filter.
+An FVG is only a reliable signal if it respects the current market bias.
+Before identifying a gap, you must establish the dominant Higher Timeframe (HTF) trend.
+Is the market bullish (making Higher Highs and Higher Lows) or bearish (Lower Lows and Lower Highs)?
+Trading without a clear structural bias significantly increases the risk of being caught in a trap.

 5.2.
 Step 2: Find an FVG That Aligns With the Trend